CURRICULUM SUPPORT POLICY

 This is done by girls who:

-- have committed serious offences, like bunking lessons.
+• have committed serious offences, such as bunking lessons.

-A manual slip is written by the teacher in charge of the level, The Deputy or Headmistress if it’s a serious offence, indicating the offence.
+A manual slip is written by the teacher in charge of the level or the Deputy or Headmistress if it’s a serious offence, indicating the offence.
 The slip is signed by the teacher in charge of manual and given to students to take home, so that the parent or guardian signs, acknowledging the punishment.

 The students involved come on Saturday from 8.00 am – 12pm to clean the school.